mont5piques/caldav_calendar_te/README.md

 **Random Color Quickie**

-Multiple Calendars saved with same color.
-To quickly get a random coloring, just import into database `UPDATE caldav_calendars SET color = substring(MD5(RAND()), -6);` after initial sync of calendars.
+Multiple Calendars are created with the same color.
+To quickly get a random coloring scheme, just import the following into database `UPDATE caldav_calendars SET color = substring(MD5(RAND()), -6);` after initial sync of calendars.

 **Submitting Issues**

 Issue submissions are always welcome but I do ask that you provide as detailed info as you can so I can try to recreate the issue.
 What, how, why, where etc. No detail is too small to leave out. \
 Roundcube logs, installed plugins and versions, Nextcloud logs and version, system logs, OS info, PHP Version with mods enabled and config and SQL Server Type and Version are also requested to be posted at time of issue submission.
 This will help me out tremendously and is highly recommended. \
 Not supplying any of the previously requested info will not impact anyone personally, but it will delay any help I can offer you.
-Failure to supply requested information within a reasonable time frame from initial request to provide will cause your issue to be closed with no resolution provided if I cannot recreate it. \
+Failure to supply requested information within a reasonable time frame from initial request will cause your issue to be closed with no resolution provided if I cannot recreate your issue. \
 I appreciate your understanding and I do thank you ...

 **Persistant Errors**

-These 4 errors are persistant, albeit not too often, and show up in Roundcube's errors.log always together at the exact same time down to the second.
-It has no rhyme or reason for when they appear.
+These 4 errors are persistant, albeit not too often, and show up in Roundcube's errors.log, always together, at the exact same time down to the second.
+They have no rhyme or reason for when they appear.
 99% of the time when these do get logged, users will be unaware as the requested task will complete successfully.
 As far as I can tell, the first three errors has to do with line endings `\r\n` which I am working on.
 Once I clear the first 3, I will tackle the 4th.
 So far, no joy ..

 * PHP Warning:  feof() expects parameter 1 to be resource, null given in /path_to_roundcube/plugins/calendar/lib/vendor/sabre/vobject/lib/Parser/MimeDir.php on line 245
 * PHP Warning:  fgets() expects parameter 1 to be resource, null given in /path_to_roundcube/plugins/calendar/lib/vendor/sabre/vobject/lib/Parser/MimeDir.php on line 247